DavidWarrenKatz/programmedAging/genetic_basis.md

 2. **Different genotypes of the same species often have different average lifespans.
 The most striking example of this in many species is the sex differences in lifespan.**

-3. **There are often significant family patterns of lifespan in heterogeneous populations.**
+3. **There are often family patterns of lifespan in heterogeneous populations.**

 4. **Aging genes —genes that, when knocked out, extend lifespan—have been found in every species in which they have been sought.**